bioinformatics-ca/IDE_2021/module6/README.md

 * `filtered.in.R1.fastq`
 * `filtered.in.R2.fastq`

+These are the set of reads minus any reads that matched the human genome.

 ---

-### Step 3: Classify reads against the Kraken database
+## Step 3: Classify reads against the Kraken database

 Now that we have most, if not all, host reads filtered out, it’s time to classify the remaining reads.